CodeChica/plus-plus/doc/git.md

 [git][git] allows us to make mistakes safely, and it makes it easier for us to work together.

+## Concepts

+To get familiar with different concepts we will use [Learn Git Branching][learngit] to help us get familiar with git.

 ## Terminal

 In this section, you will learn how to use `git` from the terminal.